 There are many options when it comes to dying resin.
 I have chosen a few pretty common ones, and some you may already have in your craft supplies.

 An opaque pigment will color the resin and little to no light will pass through the resin.
 You can experiment with mixing custom colors.

-Mica powder has a slight shimmer and is often used in eye shadows.
-It can be purchased online and often comes in small plastic pouches and is available in many colors.
+Mica resin powder has a beautiful, subtle shimmer.
+It comes in small plastic pouches and is available in many colors.

 The powder mixes into the resin very thoroughly to give consistent color.
 You can see how there is a bit of shimmer even when the resin has cured.
 After pouring the resin, I gave it a swirl with a toothpick, and it remained as it cured to be visible in the final result.

 As you might expect, eye shadow will be very similar to mica powders.
 I scraped a bit of eye shadow into a powder and added it to the resin.

 However, I found that it didn’t mix in completely.
 Some of the color stayed clumped together, and the flecks are noticeable in the end.
 Not my favorite result.